TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

 In case of problem  "Mails are not sent" in your extension, try to set a ReturnPath: start as before but add::

    // you will get a valid Email Adress from  'defaultMailFromAddress' or if not set from PHP settings or from system.
-   // if result is not a valid email, the final result will be  no-reply@example.com ..
+   // if result is not a valid email, the final result will be no-reply@example.org ..
    $returnPath = \TYPO3\CMS\Core\Utility\MailUtility::getSystemFromAddress();
-   if ( $returnPath != "no-reply@example.com") {
+   if ($returnPath != "no-reply@example.org") {
        $mail->setReturnPath($returnPath);
    }
    $mail->send();